KholdStare/kholdstare.github.com/_posts/2013-11-23-moves-demystified.markdown

 _rvalue references_ (`&&`) to be able to bind to them.
 This allows overloading functions/methods/constructors for rvalue arguments which we know will expire.

-> Rvalues cannot be used directly, only through rvalue references
+> Rvalues are values that are either temporary or on the verge of expiry.
+They cannot be used
-> <code>&amp;&amp;</code>, and are very different notions.
-Rvalue references
+> directly, except through rvalue references <code>&amp;&amp;</code>.
+Rvalues and rvalue references are
-> allow specifying a function overload for an expiring value, such as a move
+> very different notions.
+Rvalue references make it possible to specify a function overload for an
-> constructor.
+> expiring value, such as a move constructor.

 ---------------------------------------